davidlidebrandt/milestone-project-4/README.md

 * The CSS was run through the https://jigsaw.w3.org/css-validator/ without any errors found.

-* The HTML was run through the https://validator.w3.org/, the errors that are found are all related to the Jinja2 templating language.
+* The HTML was run through the https://validator.w3.org/, the errors that are found are all related to the Django templating language.
 Since Django is creating HTML files by using templates and injecting variables from the backend the validator gives errors that are not actually present at runtime.

 * The JavaScript was run through the https://jshint.com/ linter, no errors found.
 Two warnings occur regarding